-You may terminate participation in the programs described in this brochure at any time by giving written notice to us.
-We may (but are not obligated to) accept an oral notice of termination from you in lieu of the written notice.
-If participation in any of the programs described in this brochure is terminated, any advisory fees paid in advance will be refunded on a pro-rata basis.
+You may terminate participation in the programs described in this Brochure at any time by giving written notice to Graystone Consulting.
+Graystone may (but is not obligated to) accept an oral notice of termination from you in lieu of the written notice.
+If participation in any of the programs described in this Brochure is terminated, any advisory fees paid in advance will be refunded on a pro-rata basis.